jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

         with self.assertRaises(KeyError):
             a_dictionary.pop('not in dictionary')

-  the test is still passings

-* I remove `pop <https://docs.python.org/3/library/stdtypes.html#dict.pop>`_ from the TODO list
+* I remove pop_ from the TODO list

   .. code-block:: python